dcdamien/LVM-System-Backup/README.md

 LVM-System-Backup
 =================

 The script creates a live backup of every logical volume in a specific volume group using lvm snapshots.
+It is also capable of backing up a Samba ADDC and MySQL databases.
+The success of the backups can be monitored with nagios.

 ToDo
 =================